stockphrase/no-silo/content/courses/writing-3/wr3-syllabus-alt.md

 For the reasons described by Kohn (and ones we explored in the fall term), *this class will not feature traditional letter grades for evaluation*.
 To be sure, I will evaluate your writing and give you rigorous feedback on how to improve.
 You will receive similar feedback from your colleagues in the class.
 And you will also perform reflective self-evaluation of your writing and thinking.
 Ultimately, you will have to decide how best to express your ideas.
 But at no point will this complex, important work be reduced to a percentage or letter grade.

 At the end of the term we will reflect together on your progress, effort, participation, and performance; we will decide together what final grade to enter into Banner.
-This discussion about your performance in the class will involve our mutual reflection on the following topics:
+This discussion about your performance in the class will involve our mutual reflection on the following topics, inspired by the grading contract in Asao B. Inoue's [*Labor-based Grading Contracts*](https://wac.colostate.edu/docs/books/labor/appendixa.pdf):

 - Participation
 - Attendance
 - Collaboration and sharing
 - Late, incomplete, missing work
 - Growth
 - Effort

 {{< hint note >}}

-<span style="color: var(--in-class)"><i class="fas fa-star-of-life"></i></span> This list was partially inspired by the grading contract in Asao B. Inoue's [*Labor-based Grading Contracts*](https://wac.colostate.edu/docs/books/labor/appendixa.pdf).
+<span style="color: var(--due)"><i class="fas fa-star-of-life"></i></span> To pass this course *all assignments must be completed and a solid [attendance record](/courses/writing-3/wr3-syllabus/#attendance-policy) must be kept*. </span>

 {{< /hint >}}

 ---